Digital Marketing Strategy Checklist in 12 Steps

 An email marketing strategy is valuable for your company.
 It can increase your sales and improve the relationship you have with your customers.

 There were 3.9 billion email users in 2019, MailerLite reports.
 In 2024, this number is expected to increase to 4.48 billion email users.

 Furthermore, the number of email newsletter signups is also increasing: the average weekly signups per account have increased by 34.9% since March 9, 2020.
 It might be the pandemic’s doing, but it is for sure favorable for marketers.

 And email marketing campaigns are also one of the most economically effective investments in marketing.
 According to research done by DMA in 2019, for each dollar invested in an email campaign, you can expect a return of investment of 42 dollars.

 So, since email marketing is for sure going to be a part of your digital strategy, make sure to also provide high-quality emails at the right time and frequency.

-You can design an art direction for your email newsletter, as well as read about the trends in email marketing to make sure that your campaign is up to date and follows all the most important deliverability factors.
+You can create an art direction for your email newsletter, as well as read about the trends in email marketing to make sure that your campaign is up to date and follows all the most important deliverability factors.

 Content marketing strategy